 From Sega Retro

-The console uses the same "console-on-a-chip" technology as its predecessor, and has an identical selection of games.
-However, the SD card input should allow most Mega Drive games to be played, emulation permitting.
-It also has a TV output connection, so that games can be played on a large screen, though it will only produce a NTSC signal.
+The console uses the same "console-on-a-chip" technology as its predecessor, and comes equipped with a similar selection of Mega Drive games.
+SD card support allows most Mega Drive games to be played, emulation permitting.
+The console does not support saving however, thus games must be finished in one sitting.

-List of Games
+List of Built-in Games

 Depending on the distributor, the number and library of games varies across Arcade Ultimate consoles.

 AtGames 20 Games Version

 The 80 Games version only includes 40 Mega Drive/Genesis games, however it also has 40 AtGames developed games to bring the total up to the stated 80.
 The game list is below: